 I am often asked about wording on invitations, so I have included the following:

 Parents: Should they stay or should they go?

 Depending on you and your party, you may want the parents to either attend with their children or to just drop them off.
 The question is, how do you pass on that information politely and what limits should you expect to set on those parents.
 You can suggest on your invitation for parents to not attend, by including wording such as Parents welcome to drop off or stay.
 Please pick your child up at (time).
 This will help make parents feel comfortable to drop off or stay if they choose.
 However it's also fine to include wording that encourages parents to stay, such as Parents welcome to attend, Separate Refreshments Available for Parents, or something along those line.

 As parents, we hate to see any of our children feeling left out of something fun, such as a birthday party.
 However, we have to realize that birthday invitations are meant for the invitee only (unless otherwise specified on the invitation) and possibly a parent.
 Imagine what would happen if every invited person to a party showed up with all of their siblings-the poor party host would run out of refreshments and sanity pretty fast!
 With that said, many parents will bring younger siblings to parties if they are planning to stay at the party, too.
 This is why I strongly suggest sending out the invitations early enough so you can request an RSVP, preferably by email or phone so you can contact the person directly to make sure you know how many people will be attending.

 It's a little more work for you now, but you wont have any surprises on the day of the party.
-While there's no polite way to exclude siblings on the invitation, if you're throwing a party and have to pay per guest fee then you could specify We are only allowed 15 guest so please let us know as soon as possible if (Name) will be able to attend.
-In this way, you are letting the parents know that there is a limit on the number of guests you can have without specifically saying leave your other kids at home.
+While there's no polite way to exclude siblings on the invitation, if you're throwing a party and have to pay per guest fee then you could specify We are required to give a final headcount of our invited guest, so please let us know as soon as possible if (Name) will be able to join in on the fun.
+In this way, you are letting the parents know that there is a limit on the number of guests you can have without specifically saying no siblings please.